Nets make Jacque Vaughn coach, decide against Udoka pursuit

 “I guess I was, what is that, the write-in candidate in the minds of the elections right now, but I’m OK with that,” Vaughn joked.
 “I said to my wife, I might have not been her first choice and we’ve been together 20 years, so it can all work out.
 So, off we go.”

-Vaughn has gone 2-2 as acting coach since the Nets and Nash parted ways on Nov.
-1. His first game as the head coach was Wednesday night at home against the New York Knicks.
+Vaughn had gone 2-2 as acting coach since the Nets and Nash parted ways on Nov.
+1. His first game as the head coach was a 112-85 rout of the New York Knicks on Wednesday night.

+“I know the work that he puts in every day,” Nets star Kevin Durant said.
+“I know how much he cares about the development of each player and this team as a whole, and looking forward to playing for him.
+All the guys have responded to how he wants us to play.”

+That response led general manager Sean Marks to believe that the right candidate was already in Brooklyn.

-“Over the course of this last week, these last sort of four games, it became evident that we didn’t need to look elsewhere,” general manager Sean Marks said.
+“Over the course of this last week, these last sort of four games, it became evident that we didn’t need to look elsewhere,” Marks said.

 Still, it was believed that they would, and maybe even already had.